gburca/VirtMus/Installer/ReadMe.txt

 	will replace the default one with this launcher when creating the zip and exe installers.

+- GenerateMacIcons.sh
+	= Script to generate .icns file for Mac / OSX

 - SF-ReadMe
 	= Some ReadMe files for sourceforge.net